glemaitre/probabl-blog-post/09_2024_scikit_learn_priorities.md

    - We will provide a visualization tool to understand how metadata are routed between estimators.
    - We will write or modify examples to illustrate how to use metadata routing.
+   - We will make sure to discuss with projects that would benefit from this feature to ensure that the feature is useful for the community.
 1. Model inspection: *lucyleeow, glemaitre, TamaraAtanasoska*
    - We will check on adapting the current mean decrease in impurity (MDI) to work on test sets.